artberri/BerriartSitemapBundle/README.md

 The BerriartSitemapBundle provides a way to create a xml sitemap using doctrine in Symfony2.
 For more information about sitemaps go to [sitemaps.org](http://www.sitemaps.org/).
-We can say that this Bundle is a 'clone' of the [AvalancheSitemapBundle](https://github.com/avalanche123/AvalancheSitemapBundle), but instead of using
+We can say that this Bundle started as a 'clone' of the [AvalancheSitemapBundle](https://github.com/avalanche123/AvalancheSitemapBundle), but instead of using
 DoctrineMongoDBBundle it uses DoctrineBundle.

 Features include:

 - Easy way to add/update/delete urls and images to a sitemap
 - Command for populating the sitemap with previusly created urls
+- Multidomain site

 ## Documentation